cezar-r/crypto_martingayle/README.md

 ## Leverage Trading
 Leverage trading is one of the riskiest ways to trade, especially in a market as volatile as crypto.
 This is when you borrow money from the exhange for your trade.
 For example, say you want to invest $1,000 into Bitcoin on 5x leverage.
-The exhange will lend you another $4,000.
+The exchange will lend you another $4,000.
 When you close your trade, the $4,000 goes back to the exhange and you keep the profits.

 ### Liquidations
 The riskiest part of the leverage trading is quite obvious; you are using someone else's money and the size of your trades are relatively large to what they usually are.
 Another risk that you need to take into consideration before leverage trading is getting liquidated.
 Liquidation happens when the asset moves 1 / leverage in the opposite direction.
 Let's go back to our example earlier, where we did a 5x leverage trade on Bitcoin.
 Let's also assume this was a short trade (we want Bitcoin to go down in price).
 You will be liquitaed of your $1,000 if Bitcoin goes up 20% (1 / 5).
+NOTE: you only get liquidated for the amount you put in, not the amount you borrowed.

 ## Strategy
-Leverage provides a unique opportunity to use the Martigale strategy, but without its major pitfalls of exponentially increasing bets.
+Leverage provides a unique opportunity to use the Martingale strategy, but without its major pitfalls of exponentially increasing bets.
 In this strategy, we will be placing leveraged trades.
 Once we get liquidated, rather than doubling our bet, we will just double our leverage position.
 Going back to that example again, if Bitcoin rises 20%, we would then open a 10x leverage short with $1,000.
 The next position will be 20x, 40x, etc.

 ### Pros